rijkvanzanten/node-run-sql/README.md

 # node-run-sql
-Script that'll read a SQL file and run the query in the specified db
+CLI tool that reads a SQL file and runs the query in a specified db

 ## Installation
 Install this package by running `$ npm install -g run-sql-cli`